HackerDom/ructf-finals-2023/writeups/bookster/README.md

 - Need to reverse our binary build
 - use bindiff with original ffmpeg 2.1.8
 - Understand how ffmpeg options was renamed
-- Find what hidden filter param apply to image
+- Find what hidden filter param apply to image.
+[This files was changed in source](/writeups/bookster/ffmpegchanges/cmd_utils.c)
-- Update to newer version of ffmpeg with original filter param
+- Update to newer version of ffmpeg with original option names and filter param

 ### Patch alternative